-- signs of disbandment in brick/stone slips; dislodged slips shall be re-fixed using brick slip adhesive; - signs of damage in brick/stone slips; damaged slips shall be removed and replaced with new ones, re-fixed using brick slip adhesive; - sealant around openings and service entry points; - architectural details designed to shed water to confirm that they are performing properly; - external plumbing and fittings, gutter and drainpipes to confirm that they are performing properly.
+- signs of disbandment in brick/stone slips; dislodged slips shall be refixed using brick slip adhesive; - signs of damage in brick/stone slips; damaged slips must be removed and replaced with new ones, fixed using brick slip adhesive; - sealant around openings and service entry points; - architectural details designed to shed water to confirm that they are performing properly; - external plumbing and fittings, gutter and drainpipes to confirm that they are performing properly.

-The brick/stone slip finish may become discoloured in damp areas by algae and lichens.
+The brick/stone slip finish may become discoloured by algae and lichens in damp areas.
 Cleaning with fresh warm water and light brushing will mitigate this.
 A mild detergent or traffic-film remover can be applied and washed off.
 Any surface algae can be cleaned off using an algicide.